krestfield/docs/certdog/create_local_certificate_issuer.md

 * **Generate CRLs**: If you want this CA to generate CRLs, enable this option

+* **CRL Filename**: Enter the name of the CRL filename e.g. rootca.crl

+* **CRL Lifetime**: This is the lifetime of the CRL i.e. the period between the *Effective date* and *Next update* values in the CRL

+* **CRL Generation Period**: This is how often you want the CRL to be generated.
+It must be less than the CRL Lifetime (set above).
+For example, if the lifetime were set to 2 days, you may set this to 1 day so there is always a 1 day overlap

 * **CRL Distribution Points**: Enter a URL (or list of URLs separated by commas).
 These locations will be included in the CRL Distribution Points extension of all certificates issued by this CA and relate to where the CRL issued by this CA can be obtained

   E.g. http://server1.com/crl/ca1.crl,http://server2.com/crl/ca1.crl

   This value will be pre-populated with a default URL hosted on the certdog server

-* **CRL Lifetime**: This is the lifetime of the CRL i.e. the period between the *Effective date* and *Next update* values in the CRL

-* **CRL Generation Period**: This is how often you want the CRL to be generated.
-It must be less than the CRL Lifetime (set above).
-For example, if the lifetime were set to 2 days, you may set this to 1 day so there is always a 1 day overlap

-* **CRL Filename**: This is the local location where the CRL file will be placed when generated.
+* **CRL Local Path**: This is the local location where the CRL file will be placed when generated.
 See the [Notes on the CRL Filename and CRL Distribution Points](#notes-on-the-crl-filename-and-crl-distribution-points) section below for more details

 The above options (Extensions and CRL Generation) can be edited later if required)